 Piab’s piCOBOT® is that clever EOAT.
 It is clever because it is configurable and generically compatible, which means it can work with any cobot and smaller industrial robot.

-But, it is also clever because it is made up of a pump unit that utilizes Piab’s highly efficient vacuum technology and a light-weight gripper unit that can be fitted with suction cups of almost any size and shape thanks to Piab’s extensive range of suction cups.
+But, it is also clever because it is made up of a pump unit that utilises Piab’s highly efficient vacuum technology and a light-weight gripper unit that can be fitted with suction cups of almost any size and shape thanks to Piab’s extensive range of suction cups.

 Compatibility, efficiency and flexibility are prerequisites for successful collaboration.
 And piCOBOT® delivers on that promise – a promise that was there from the very beginning…